-Until the billing for these services transitions to LTSSMaryland, For claims with dates of service up to Waiver Year 4, Behavioral Support Services, Environmental Assessments, Environmental Modifications, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Participant Education, Training and Advocacy Supports, Respite Care Services, Nursing Services, Support Broker services, Transportation and Vehicle Modifications will be claimed via either a paper billing process using the CMS 1500 Form or direct submission by the provider into MMIS.
+Until the billing for these services transitions to LTSSMaryland, For claims with dates of service up to Waiver Year 4, Assistive Technology and Services, Behavioral Support Services, Environmental Assessments, Environmental Modifications, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Participant Education, Training and Advocacy Supports, Respite Care Services, Nursing Services, Support Broker services, Transportation and Vehicle Modifications will be claimed via either a paper billing process using the CMS 1500 Form or direct submission by the provider into MMIS.
 The CMS 1500 will be completed by the provider of services and submitted to DDA for review.
 If the CMS 1500 is consistent with the participant's SFP based on his or her PCP, then the DDA will submit the claim to Medicaid to be entered into the MMIS system.
 Providers may also directly submit these services claims electronically to MMIS.
 Claims that are rejected by MMIS will be reviewed by the DDA federal billing unit.
 Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
 If the services were not actually rendered, then the claim will be denied.

-Beginning in Waiver Year 4, DDA plans to transition from PCIS and the paper billing process to the Long Term Supports and Services system, LTSSMaryland.
-Using LTSSMaryland, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their PCPs.
+Beginning in Waiver Year 4, When DDA plans to transitions from PCIS and the paper billing process to the Long Term Supports and Services system, LTSSMaryland and using EVV for Personal Supports, .
+Using LTSSMaryland, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their PCPs and Detailed Service Authorization.
 The PCPs will be loaded into the LTSSMaryland system and will be the basis of service authorization and provider billings.
 The LTSSMaryland system will interface with MMIS to adjudicate claims and pay providersprovider for rendered services.
-Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP.
+Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP and Detailed Service Authorization.